robobenklein/robobenklein.github.io/_posts/2020-10-14-openmpi-across-your-schools-lab-pcs.md

 ```

 Now you should be able to `ssh hydra0` without typing in your netID password.
 Then while logged into a hydra machine, you should be able to ssh into any other hydra machine once again without needing your password.

+If it still requires your password to ssh between two hydra nodes, then make sure you've correctly enabled SSH agent forwarding from your local machine.

 ## Installing OpenMPI